Hiflylabs/awesome-dbt/README.md

 Conferences, meetups, dicussions, newsletters, podcasts, etc. led by fellow analytics engineers and forums of contact.

+- [Locally Optimistic](https://locallyoptimistic.com/about/) - A Slack community of aspiring analytics leaders discussing and sharing lessons learned and challenges from their experiences in using data.
+- [DataTalks.Club](https://datatalks.club/) - Global online community of data enthusiasts.
+Podcasts and blogs, etc. are distributed with high frequency.
 - [Metadata Weekly](https://metadataweekly.substack.com) - Weekly substack about metadata, the metrics layer and MDS.
 - [Data & Analytics Events in 2022](https://atlanhq.notion.site/atlanhq/Data-Analytics-Events-in-2022-7abf9f3daf8d42358234c6a00b43f1a6) - Great curated list of upcoming data analytics conferences.
 - [Data Council Austin 2022](https://youtube.com/playlist?list=PLAesBe-zAQmEod2ARZjjAHmGFoGcjaXK6) - Worldwide community driven analytics conference with a handful of talks fitting to the dbt stack.